 Purpose.
 We process your data to enable us to identify or contact you in your role within your organisation and in order to record any information that you provide to us.
 That contact may include sending you a newsletter or marketing material but only if they are relevant to your role.
 We may also need to use it in order that we can recommend the goods and services of your organisation to others.

 Legitimate Interest.
 We have a legitimate interest in using your data for those purposes.
 We do not need your consent.
 You can however at any time tell us that you do not wish us to contact you again at all, or that you do not wish to receive marketing material.

 Those with whom we share it.
 All our digital data is stored off site at a secure “data centre” within the UK.
-Otherwise your data is shared with those who need it for the purposes of the commercial cooperation between our respective organisations or where necessary in connection with any client matter to which you are relevant.
+Otherwise your data is shared with those who need it for the purposes of the commercial cooperation between our respective organisations or where necessary in connection with any client matter to which you are relevant, including Quality System Auditors, Professional Indemnity Insurers, relevant Professional Regulators and their solicitors or agents.
 We may also share your data with others to whom we are recommending the goods or services of your organisation.

 Retention.
 Your contact and other data will only be held for as long as you retain your role in your organisation or, if it was only relevant to a client matter, for so long as we store the file and digital records of that matter.